See the results of our 2022 Personal Finance Study!

 4 Signs You’re Ready to Start Investing

-An emergency fund is a must — it protects financial health.
-Experts recommend saving three to six months of expenses to cover unforeseen events such as a health issue or a job loss.
+An emergency fund is a must, as it protects financial health.
+Experts recommend saving three to six months of expenses to cover unforeseen events, such as a health issue or a job loss.

 “If you have a significant increase in income, you should automatically start investing 5-15% of the income in investments,” Allec said.
 “This is because the increase in your income would best benefit you by investing the money, so you are making additional money off of your increase in income.”

-An increase in income is a smart time to update a budget.
-Don’t start spending until you’ve bumped up contributions to financial goals like an emergency fund, 401(k), and other investments.
+Further, an income increase is a good time to revisit a budget.
+Sit down and update your income and expense amounts.
+Bump up contributions to financial goals, like an emergency fund, 401(k), and other investments.